pilcrowonpaper/copenhagen/pages/password-reset.md

 The email does not need to be verified before sending a reset link.
 You should even mark a user's email address as verified if they reset their password.

+Invalidate all existing sessions linked to the user when the user resets their password.

 This page will only cover password reset links as it is the most common approach.

 ## Password reset links